echbremmer/py-oas/README.md

 (venv) $ pip install pyyaml
 (venv) $ pip install .

 # CLI examples

 $ py-oas-edit --help

 Shows available commands and their options.
 Currently only 'delete' is supported with option '-H'

-$ py-oas-edit delete -H api_key input.yaml output.yaml
+$ py-oas-edit delete -H nameofheader input.yaml output.yaml

-Takes input.yaml, deletes all headers with name 'api_key' and writes the new contents to output.yaml.
+Takes input.yaml, deletes all headers with name 'nameofheader' and writes the new contents to output.yaml.
 The input file is not affected.